jereimers/CoS-authoring/CoS-R/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 >
 > Vargas, who is heavily drunk, believes that the players could not have killed Izek without foul play and trickery.
 As a result, he is convinced that they are a group of cowardly frauds, and that any tales of their heroism or deeds are overblown at best—and flat-out lies at worst.

-Vargas is determined to punish and shame the players for their treachery, as well as their "murder" of Izek Strazni.
+Vargas is determined to punish and shame the players for their treachery, as well as their "murder" of [[Izek Strazni]].
 As the conversation unfolds, he rants that the players have "allied themselves with the Devil" and "brought ruin to the good people of Vallaki."
 He freely accuses the players of being cowards, poisoners, and usurpers, as well as dabblers in the dark arts. ("The Wachters have always been known to consort with vampires and devils," he sneers.
 "I suppose it’s no surprise that they would lower themselves to filth such as you.")

 As the conversation continues, Vargas delivers the players an ultimatum: "Lay down your weapons and witches’ tools," he spits, drunkenly slurring his words, "and face the Baron’s justice."